Lecture notes on high-dimensional data: Gaussian random vectors

 where the integral can be seen to be one by the substitution $u:=t-(bs)/c$.
 Iteration of this completes the proof. \end{proof}

 We mention that Proposition \ref{LK-GAUSS-LEM} extends further to the case of a linear combination of arbitrary Gaussian random variables which not necessarily have mean zero or unit variance.
-The proof then becomes again one step more complicated as above means $\mu_i$ appear inside the exponential functions.
+The proof then becomes again one step more complicated than the above, as the means $\mu_i$ appear inside the exponential functions.
 Since for our purposes below the result as stated above will be sufficient, we leave this last generalization to the reader as Problem \ref{SUM-GAUSS-PROB}.

-Our final preparation is the following formula for the integral of the Gaussian function against a polynomial which we will need to estimate moments in the next proof.
+Our final preparation is the following formula for the integral of the Gaussian function against a polynomial which we will need, in order to estimate moments in the next proof.

 \begin{lem} For $k\in\mathbb{N}$ the equality

 holds. \end{lem} \begin{proof} We first use Lebesgue's Theorem to see that

 holds where $a>0$ and $k\in\mathbb{N}$ is fixed.
 On the other hand substituting $u:=\sqrt{a}t$ leads to